fortedigital/Front-End-Internship-Task/README.md

 # Front-End-Internship-Task

 This is a front end task for your internship in Forte Digital.
 This repo is created based on create react app.
-It consist of list of interns.
-Is has two pages:
+It consists of list of interns.
+It has two pages:
 1. List of interns
 1. Edit intern page